 Both vulnerability assessment and penetration testing have advantages of their own.
 They use different approaches and functionalities to deal with vulnerabilities.
 However, vulnerability assessment is more beneficial than penetration testing.

-Vulnerability Assessment Over Penetration Testing:
+Vulnerability Assessment v/s Penetration Testing:

 Vulnerability assessment discovers vulnerabilities and provides a solution to fix them.
 Whereas penetration testing provides if hackers can penetrate system security and any hacker can penetrate through, what harm will they inflict to the systems?